abhinav2369/Python-Bank-Record-Manager-cli/README.md

 ## Overview 🚀

-- A simple Bank Record manager CLI based program.
+- A simple Bank Record manager CLI based program, it take the use of **pickle** module.
+- It works on **Binary File** for storing and retrieving data.
 - It can perform following operations:
     1. Create
     2. Display